 Benefits of becoming a United States Citizen

 There are many advantages to becoming a United States Citizen.
-Some of these include:
+Some of which are:

-- The right to travel with a United States passport.
+- Travel with a United States passport to other countries.

-- The right to help relatives Immigrate to the United States.
+- Help non-U.S Citizens relatives Immigrate to the United States.

-- The right to live in another country without losing the right to legally return to the United States.
+- live in another country without losing the right to return to the United States legally.

 - Have allegiance to the United States;